gc-da11yn/gc-da11yn.github.io/src/pages/en/best-practices-for-accessible-virtual-events.md

 Aims for a barrier-free Canada by January 1, 2040, requiring the identification, removal and prevention of barriers in areas which include:

-- Information and Communication Technologies (ICT) like virtual event platforms;
+- Information and Communication Technologies (ICT) like virtual event platforms
-- and communications (which include officially recognised languages of Deaf people in Canada: American Sign Language, Quebec Sign Language and Indigenous sign languages).
+- and communications (which include officially recognised languages of Deaf people in Canada: American Sign Language, Quebec Sign Language and Indigenous sign languages)

 #### *Human Rights Legislation*